vadimv/server-components/README.md

 ### UI components

 Pages are composed of components of two kinds:

-- Views
+- views or stateless components
-- Stateful components
+- stateful components

 A view is a pure function from an input state to a DOM fragment's definition.